The 5th Wave (series): The Last Star

 The group devises a plan to save Evan and defeat the Others permanently.
 Cassie and Ringer infiltrate the base via a hijacked helicopter.
 Ringer detonates several bombs to incite chaos on the base, and, after many complications, they reach the command center of the base.
 Ben, having stayed behind to protect Sam and Megan, is attacked by a patrol and the three are taken back to the base.
 Cassie and Ringer attempt to find Evan's data on the CPU to locate him, though they do not know how to sift through each cell individually, and so Cassie downloads the data of every logged person to her own head to find it, subsequently learning the codes and layout of the base.
 Evan arrives, now completely devoid of humanity at the hands of the twelfth system.
 He fights Ringer and disables her easily, however, he's defeated by a live wire from Cassie.
 Ringer wakes up to see Vosch, who has become attached to her and wishes to bring her with him in his extraction pod.
 The conversation is only a decoy from Ringer, allowing Cassie to shoot and kill him from behind.
 Cassie then uses the knowledge she gained to open Vosch's escape pod and she ascends into the sky.
 Ringer takes a device from Vosch that will electrocute any soldier with a tracking implant in them, and activates it.
 Ben, Sam, and Megan dive out of their helicopter as the soldiers and pilot die, and they realize Cassie and Ringer must still be alive.

 Cassie, now ascending to the Mothership, has a chance to glimpse the memories that she now has from tens of thousands of people.
 She begins to truly think about what humanity is worth, when the pod nears the Mothership.
 She takes out an explosive pill from her pocket that Vosch gave her, biting down and exploding the Mothership.
 Ben and the kids witness this to their sorrow and delight.
 They enter the base and find Ringer paralyzed on the floor.

 Sometime later, the group has settled down in a house, living together as a family, and Evan (the twelfth system having kept him alive, and the group having restored his memories and humanity with the CPU) watches over them.
-Seeing no future for himself there, he sets off away from them, on a mission to kill rid the world of the Others influence.
+Seeing no future for himself there, he sets off away from them, on a mission to get rid the world of the Others influence.